 The Eco-city has adopted an Eco-Cell concept, similar to Singapore’s township planning, to ensure provision of public social amenities within walking distance of residential estates.
 There are currently three Community Centres, drawing reference from Singapore’s integrated Community Clubs, to provide common spaces for residents and to promote community bonding.
 There are also 21 Residents’ Centres, 10 schools and 13 kindergartens, public parks linked by park connectors, and a 350-bed Tianjin Medical University Sino-Singapore Eco-city Hospital.

-The number of companies registered in the Eco-city grew from 2,200 in 2014 to some 7,000 registered companies in September 2018 with a total registered capital of RMB 270 billion.
+The number of companies registered in the Eco-city grew from 2,200 in 2014 to more than 23,000 in 2023.
 These companies are in businesses in areas such as culture and creativity, information technology, energy conservation and environmental protection, research and development, and modern services.